sematext/docs/docs/agents/sematext-agent/containers/installation.md

 sematext/agent:latest
 ```

-If you like using `docker stack`, the following `docker-compose.yml` would provide a working configuration:
+If you like using `docker stack`, the following `docker-compose.yml` provides a working configuration:

 ```yaml
 version: "3"